Behavioral Health Services for Military Service Members, Veterans, and their Families

 VIRGINIA COMMUNITY SERVICES BOARDS

-A Community Services Board (CSB) is the point of entry into Virginia's publicly-funded system of services for mental health, intellectual disability, and substance abuse services.
-For a map of CSBs in Virginia, please visit http://www.dbhds.virginia.gov/individuals-and-families/community-services-boards.
+A Community Services Board (CSB) is the point of entry into Virginia’s publicly-funded system of services for mental health, intellectual disability, and substance abuse services.
+For a map of CSBs in Virginia, please visit Community Service Boards.
 CSBs provide pre-admission screening services 24-hours per day, 7 days per week.
-The CSB address list is available here.

 VETERAN AND FAMILY RESOURCES